• Dr Yemisi Sloane

 Principal Investigator

 Dr Yemisi Sloane is a UK-based researcher and criminologist whose work focuses on gender-based violence against women and girls, with a regional emphasis on sub-Saharan Africa.
-Her expertise lies in Black and Indigenous feminisms and the specific challenges faced by sub-Saharan African women both in their home countries and in the diaspora.
-She applies a feminist and decolonial lens to critically examine the intersections of power, identity, and resistance in their experiences.
+Her expertise lies in Indigenous and decolonial feminisms, and she examines the specific challenges faced by sub-Saharan African women both in their home countries and across the UK diaspora.
+Through a decolonial lens, Dr Sloane critically analyses the intersections of power, identity, and resistance in minoritized women’s experiences of gendered violence.

 Project Assistant